コンテンツにスキップ

 『かなフィル×仙台フィル緊急対談!』 “中の人”などいな・・・、いや、やっぱりいた!! ふたりの中の人が明かす、オーケストラ広報の裏ばなし

-It's kind of interesting even if you don't know classical music or orchestra! ?
-Kana Philharmonic and Sendai Philharmonic's best tweets
+Even if you don't know anything about classical music or orchestras, it's still interesting!
+The lively tweets of Kana Philharmonic and Sendai Philharmonic

 IMG_6705_th

-[Sendai Philharmonic] It's a blessing, but to be honest, we're surprised in some ways by the response.
-Up until now, the one that has gotten a particularly big response is the one I tweeted in January 2017, "This is unprecedented!"
-I borrowed a line from the comedian Sunshine Ikezaki to introduce the Sendai Philharmonic (lol), and it was well received by everyone.
-It has been retweeted more than 1000 times and has been featured on several TV programs.
+[Sendai Philharmonic] We are grateful, but to be honest, we are also surprised by the reaction.
+The most popular reaction so far was when we tweeted "Unprecedented!!!" in January 2017.
+We used a line from comedian Sunshine Ikezaki to introduce the Sendai Philharmonic (laughs)... and it was well received.
+It was retweeted over 1,000 times and was featured on several TV programs.

 IMG_6705_th

-Also, about the "candy" thing.
-There is pineapple candy, right?
-It's a candy with a hole in the middle like a donut, but it doesn't make any sound even if you blow it like a ramune flute.
-However, I thought that a professional musician could probably make it work.
-So, when I asked the orchestra members to try it out together with the Kana Philharmonic, some of them had great success.
-I tweeted a video of the event, and the response was great.
+Also, about the "candy".
+You know what's called pineapple candy?
+It's a candy with a hole in the middle like a donut, but it doesn't make a sound when you blow into it like a Ramune flute.
+But I thought maybe a professional musician could make it make a sound.
+So, together with Kana Phil, we asked some of the orchestra members to try it, and some of them were successful.
+We tweeted a video of the experience, and it got a lot of attention.

 IMG_6705_th

-[Kana Philharmonic] Regarding the Kana Philharmonic, this is about a "concert where the members were changed."
-At this time, I couldn't help but enjoy it too.
-It was a concert in which resident conductor Kentaro Kawase appeared, but it was during the encore after the main performance.
-Kawase, who had been conducting until then, suddenly stepped down from the podium and was replaced by concertmaster Yasuhisa Ishida.
-Then, this time, the concertmaster was absent...and before I knew it, Naoto Sakitani, who was not scheduled to perform, was surprised (lol).
-It was a so-called prank project, but neither the performing members nor I were aware of it, so it was strange and strange.
-The audience really enjoyed it, and the response to the video tweets was also good.
-One of the great appeals of Twitter is that it can convey a live feeling in this way.
+[Kana Phil] At Kana Phil, we had a "concert with switched members."
+I couldn't help but enjoy it.
+It was a concert with Kawase Kentaro, the permanent conductor, and it happened during the encore after the main performance.
+Kawase, who had been conducting until then, suddenly stepped down from the podium, and concertmaster Ishida Yasunao began conducting instead.
+Then, the concertmaster was absent, and before I knew it, Sakiya Naoto, who was not scheduled to appear, quietly appeared (lol).
+It was a so-called prank plan, but neither the performers nor I were informed, so it was really funny.
+The audience enjoyed it very much, and the response to the video tweet was good.
+One of the great attractions of Twitter is that it can convey a live feeling like this.

 Conductor: Kentaro Kawase